Tutorial 1: Classifying Lithology Types in the Ladakh Region Using Kalpa#

 6. Train the model and save it for future use.

-After training save model as Model.
-This will create a folder named Model in the project directory
+After training, save model as RF_model.
+This will create a folder named RF Classifier Models in the project directory.

 Step 5: Predict Lithology for the Entire Region#